Scientific name: Ficus Lyrata

 - Fertilizer: Feed every 2 weeks during the growing season (spring-summer-autumn) with a balanced liquid fertilizer, and reduce this to monthly during winter.

 - Repotting: When the plant is young you can re-pot it every spring into a slight bigger pot, but once it reaches your desired height, you can just replace the top soil each year.
 If the plant is top-heavy use a heavy plant to prevent the tree from falling over.
+Read up more on how to Repot your plant here.

 - Propagation: Stem tip cuttings and air layering.
 Propagating large-leaf fig trees is not easy for the amateur to do at home.
 These trees are slow to root from either method.